objectvault/frontend/README.md

 # ObjectVault Frontend Application

-## Desciption
+## Description

-The initial idea, was to create a shared password vaults, to be used in entreprises.
+The initial idea, was to create a shared password vaults, to be used in enterprises.
 The reasoning was that, currently most companies, that require access to shared portal services always have the problem of:

 1. How to share the password, between the employees that need access?